Miguel Vargas Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The Reds have the 28th-ranked team ERA across all league pitching staffs (5.01).
+- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (5.02).

-- Williamson gets the start for the Reds, his fifth of the season.
-He is 0-0 with a 4.29 ERA and 18 strikeouts in 21 2/3 innings pitched.

-- In his most recent time out on Friday, the left-hander went 6 2/3 innings against the Milwaukee Brewers, allowing two earned runs while surrendering five hits.
+- His most recent time out was on Saturday against the Milwaukee Brewers, when the right-hander tossed four innings, surrendering 10 earned runs while allowing nine hits.

-- In four games this season, the 25-year-old has a 4.29 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .215 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.